Stuart R. Cohn

 - An inquiry into the various methods used in financing the corporation, payment of dividends and other distributions, the reacquisition by a corporation of its own shares, and problems of mergers, consolidations and other forms of corporate reorganization.

-- SECURITIES COUNSELING FOR NEW AND DEVELOPING COMPANIES (West Group) (annually supplemented)
+- SECURITIES COUNSELING FOR SMALL AND EMERGING COMPANIES (Thomson Reuters) (annually supplemented)

-FLORIDA BUSINESS LAWS ANNOTATED: COMMENTARY, CASES AND FORMS (West Group) (co-authored, annually supplemented)
+FLORIDA BUSINESS LAWS ANNOTATED: COMMENTARY, CASES AND FORMS (with Stuart D. Ames) (Thomson Reuters) (annually supplemented)

 - CAPITAL MARKET DEVELOPMENT IN UGANDA (International Law Institute, 1999) (co-authored) (443 pages)

-- The Sitting Ducks of Securities Class Action Litigation: Bio-Pharmas and the Need for Improved Evaluation of Scientific Data, Delaware Journal of Corporate Law (to be published Fall, 2010) (co-authored)
+- The Sitting Ducks of Securities Class Action Litigation: Bio-Pharmas and the Need for Improved Evaluation of Scientific Data, 35 Del.
+J. Corp.
+L. 911 (2010) (co-authored) [SSRN]

 - Comparative United States and Polish Regulation of Corporate Freeze- Outs and Squeeze-Outs, Warsaw University Law Journal (Spring 2008) (co-authored)